 - radios (cards)

-- unless you got lucky, you'll probably have to buy another card, since most cards don't have the proper drivers
+- unless you got lucky, you'll probably have to buy another card, since most cards don't have the proper drivers (and those drivers will probably work on Linux only, so hopefully you know Linux)

-- aircrack's list is comprehensive
+- aircrack's list of cards is comprehensive

 - I own the Alfa AWUS036H, and really like it.
 USB means the same card will work on laptops+desktops.